bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

         -- Defined in ‘Servant.Server.Internal’
 ```

 There's a bit going in here, but never fear.
-We don't need to fully understand the lot, just a few key elements.
+We don't need to understand the lot, just a few key elements.

 Firstly, `(:>)` is a _type operator_ which associates to the right and has a relative precedence of 4.